ShoumilSarkar/cse15l-lab-reports/lab-report-3-week-6.md

 ![SCP and run one line](./Lab%205%20SCP%20and%20Run%20Tests%20Remotely%20in%20One%20Line.png)

 >Here we copy over the current directory with files of type ```.java``` and ```.md``` and the ```lib``` folder.
 Then in the next command seperated by a semicolon we ssh into the server.
 Along with the ssh part of the one line command we use quotes to specify the commands to be done after we login to the server.
 These commands were to enter the ```markdown-parser``` folder we just copied over to, and then compiling and running the ```MarkdownParseTest.java``` file.
+>>Note: After this completes you do not stay on the server